cncf/techdocs/analyses/0011-keda/keda-analysis.md

 There are **getting started** pages on the main GitHub repo for the following supported systems:
 - RabbitMQ and Go
 - Azure Functions and Queues
-- Azure Functions and Kafka on Openshift 4
+- Azure Functions and Kafka on OpenShift 4
 - Azure Storage Queue with ScaledJob

 These pages list installing KEDA as a prerequisite.
 Taken together, "Deploying KEDA" and the scenarios in the repo make a complete Getting Started workflow, but they are in two separate places and the scenarios are not findable from the website.